Release Notes for Confluent Cloud¶

 March 10, 2023¶

 Audit log support for authentication and authorization of Schema Registry and Stream Catalog actions are now available.
-To learn more, see Authentication and Authorization Auditable Event Methods for Confluent Cloud Schema Registry.
+To learn more, see Schema Registry Authentication and Authorization Auditable Event Methods on Confluent Cloud.

 March 9, 2023¶